kirby-b/Godot-Platformer/docs/DOCUMENTATION.md

 Day 44: Added gun to sprite, made it have the ability to disappear, and made it look where the player does.
 I also added some other sprites like enemies, bullet, and bang.

-Day 45: Added bullet scene and made the gun actually fire
+Day 45: Added bullet scene and made the gun actually fire.
+The process of adding the working gun also included some extra player code and an enemies group in each level.

 # Tips, Tricks, and Advice